iblech/lets-play-agda/Padova2025/ProgrammingBasics/Booleans.lagda.md

 ::: Hint :::
 1. Fire up Agda by clicking on `Edit hole`.
 2. Press `C-c C-l` to activate the hole.
+Here and in the following, `C-` indicates that the `Ctrl` key should be pressed.
 3. Navigate to the hole.
 4. Fill the hole with the following content: `x`
 5. Press `C-c C-SPC` to verify that the proposed hole contents are type-correct.